-It is possible to overwork your carpet.
+Overworking your carpet is possible.
 If your vacuum cleaner has multiple settings that let you customize surfaces, you shouldn't be vacuuming your carpet on the bare floor setting.
 Instead, save it for the bare floors as the vacuum instructions indicate.

 Best Practices for Cleaning Carpet

-When it comes to vacuuming, there are some general rules that should be applied.
+When it comes to vacuuming, some general rules should be applied.
 One obvious one is to avoid vacuuming over hard or large objects.
 While this can be tempting, these rocks, coins, and other materials can cause serious damage to your vacuum cleaner or get stuck in them.
-You should also be advised as to not run your vacuum over water, let it run with the dust bin over capacity, or vacuum over that pesky cord.
+It would help if you also were advised as not to run your vacuum over water, let it run with the dustbin over capacity or vacuum over that pesky cord.
 Be sure to use a mix of these general guidelines and your vacuum cleaner's instructions when it comes to taking care of your carpet.

 When to Vacuum the Home

 People tend to get nervous when they see carpet fluff in the dustbins of their vacuum cleaners.
 They tend to think that it signifies the vacuum is destroying their carpet fibers.
 Thankfully, that isn't the case.
 Generally, carpets can stand to be vacuumed several times a week without sustaining damage.
 Leaving dirt in a carpet, however, actually breaks down underneath the carpet fibers and creates a breeding ground for dust mites and bacteria.

 Overall, carpets sustain much less damage from regular vacuuming than they do from dirt left in the carpet.
 This is important to note as frequent vacuuming remains one of the best ways to keep your home clean.
 For general carpet protection, run your vacuum over high-traffic areas of space.
 Dirt will attract dirt, and a vacuuming schedule is a key to reducing buildup.

 Protecting Your Carpet